center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    ```

-   <details><summary>Extra Credit</summary>
+   <details><summary>Extra Credit - Execute Persistence</summary>

-      This is not apart of the emulation plan however, if you want to manualy verify the LaunchAgent works you can use `launchctl` to manualy load and execute the LaunchAgent. macOS loads and excecutes LaunchAgents upon user logon.
+      This is not apart of the emulation plan however, if you want to manualy verify the LaunchAgent works you can use `launchctl` to manualy load and execute the LaunchAgent. macOS loads and excecutes LaunchAgents upon user logon, therefore it would be abnormal for the adversary to arbitrarily execute a LaunchAgent when there is an established session.

       The below commands will allow you to manually load the `OSX.OceanLotus` LaunchAgent.

       Note: As a result of our decision to hardcode the implant UUIDs to enable the copy/paste approach for this emulation there are additional actions that must be taken for session management.
 Loading the LaunchAgent will result in a double session.